kimihiro64/erdos-690-prime-factor-unimodality/README.md

 its remaining boundary consists of the generated certificates still being built and the explicit analytic prime-estimate interfaces.
 See [`TODO.md`](TODO.md) for the completion gates.
-This checkpoint therefore does not yet claim a complete formalization of Erdős 690.
+This checkpoint therefore does not yet claim a complete unconditional formalization of Erdős 690.

 The release state is visible mechanically: